NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/ifelse.md

-`ifelse`, much like `if`, is used to run certain commands conditionally, that is, based on some given true-or-false condition. `ifelse` is used when you want to run one set of commands *if* a condition is true and another set otherwise.

-For instance, at the beginning of many sports matches, a coin is flipped to determine who gets the ball first. *if* team A wins, then they get the ball, *else* (otherwise), team B gets the ball. to put this into NetLogo code, we would say:
+`ifelse` is used to define two sets of rules to be followed by turtles conditionally: one set if a provided condition is *true* and another set if the condition is *false*.
+To do so, we use the following format: `ifelse condition(s)[...][...]`.

 ```
+ask cows [
-ifelse team-A-wins-flip [
+	ifelse thirst > 10 [
-	give-team-A-ball
-] [
-	give-team-B-ball
+		drink-water
+	][
+		eat-grass
 	]
+]
 ```

+Things to keep in mind when using `if-else`:

+* You can combine two or more conditional statements using `and` and `or` primitives.
+* You can use the `not` primitive to make true statements false, and vice-versa.
+* If you need your agents to follow a set of rules only if the provided condition is true, but do nothing otherwise, you should use the `if` primitive.

-This example simulates cars driving down a road, stopping at a gas station to top up their tanks before moving on.
-Each tick, each car checks if they are at the gas station (if the patch they are on has an x coordinate of 0) and if they are at less than a full tank of gas.
-If so, they start filling up their tank, otherwise, they start driving.
-Each time a car drives, it loses a little bit of gas, so when it loops back around to the gas station again, it will fill itself up again.
+The model example has some cars driving down a road and a gas station in the middle.
+The cars stop at the gas station to top up their tanks before moving on.
+At each tick, each car checks if it is at the gas station and if its tank is not full (less than 1) (if the patch they are on has an x coordinate of 0).
+If it is not at the gas station, it keeps moving.
+If it is at the gas station,it starts filling up its tank until full.
+Otherwise, it start moving again.
+Each time a car drives, it loses a little bit of gas, so when it loops back around to the gas station again, it will refill its tank.